DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 The lab offers 3D Printing Consultation appointments for students who want advice on creating, editing or repairing their 3D print files.
 * We recommend students to sign up for consultations before submitting a 3D print file into the Job Queue.
 * Consultation does not equal job submission to queue.
 Students will still have to submit their file to the queue after the consultation.
-* Students interested in using the Wasp and Resin Printers must  make a consultation appointment
+* Students interested in using the Wasp and Resin Printers must  make a consultation appointment.

 ### Payment
-* Students will be charged $0.05 per gram of the 3D print before the print is started
+* Students will be charged $0.05 per gram of the 3D print before the print is started.
-* 3D prints will not be started on a printer until payment is made
+* 3D prints will not be started on a printer until payment is made.

 ### Timeline
 * Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.